espumita/power-plant-kata/README.md

 - When electric network fail, power plants should get notified with an alert.

-- Areas, cities, streets have a maximum of consume of kWh.
+- Areas, cities have a maximum of consume of kWh.
 This value cannot be exceeded, in case of reach the maximum, power plants should be alerted.

 - When a individual buildings electricity consume changes more than 20%  compared with the last previous 3 months, power plants should get notified with a message:
     - A Warning notification in falling consumption